-How thyroid hormones are made in the body
+How the thyroid hormones are made and how the TSH functions

 Left untreated, thyroid disease can lead to more-serious health problems, including elevated cholesterol, heart disease, osteoporosis, infertility depression, and cancer.
 Recent studies have estimated some 50 million Americans currently have a low-thyroid condition and over 50% do not know it.